Holding Absence: 2018–2019: Line-up changes and the release of Holding Absence

 Woodland mentions in several interviews how hard the song-writing process was.
 In regards to El-Khazragi's leaving the band he said that the "line-up change happened not just mid-album, but mid-recording" and how the band "were left having to write and record another half of the album" without him.
 The record was also recorded in two parts, which caused the band further complications while trying to get it finished.
 Woodland believes that the changes benefitted the record in the end, as tracks like "Wilt", "Monochrome" and "Like A Shadow" wouldn't have existed if the band remained in its original form.

 Holding Absence was finally released via Sharptone Records on 8 March and was instantly received well critically and commercially.
-Kerrang gave it 4K's stating that the album was a "brilliantly told tale of love and life, and a superb example of how to stretch the limits of what Post-Hardcore can achieve.", as well as giving the album a 9/10, Dead Press! expressed, though a long-time coming, Holding Absence "prove[d] that art cannot be rushed, relinquishing a stellar debut that bares the human soul, emotion, and conviction in abundance" Loudwire named it one of the 50 best rock albums of 2019.
+Kerrang! gave it 4 out of 5 Ks, stating that the album was a "brilliantly told tale of love and life, and a superb example of how to stretch the limits of what Post-Hardcore can achieve".
+As well as giving the album a 9/10, Dead Press! expressed, though a long-time coming, Holding Absence "prove[d] that art cannot be rushed, relinquishing a stellar debut that bares the human soul, emotion, and conviction in abundance" Loudwire named it one of the 50 best rock albums of 2019.

 In aid of the record release, Holding Absence started touring, playing some of their biggest UK shows to date, joined by Luke Rainsford and The Nightmares.
 Holding Absence spent the remainder of the year touring Europe with Being As An Ocean and Counterparts in the summer, before returning again alongside Sleeping With Sirens in the winter.

-2020–present: The Greatest Mistake of My Life
+2020–2022: Singles, The Greatest Mistake of My Life and The Lost & the Longing EP

+On 27 March 2020, the band released a new single entitled "Gravity".
+On 17 April 2020, the band followed up with the release another new single "Birdcage", in conjunction with the release of a 7" picture disc including both "Gravity" and "Birdcage".

-On 21 October 2020, the band announced their second full-length album, The Greatest Mistake of My Life.
-With the release of the second single "Afterlife", James Joseph left the band leaving Holding Absence with no original members left.
+On 21 October 2020, the band announced their second full-length album, The Greatest Mistake of My Life, and released its first single "Beyond Belief".
+With the release of the second single "Afterlife" on 15 January 2021, Holding Absence announced the departure of bassist James Joseph on amicable terms.
+On 19 March 2021, the third and final single from the album, "In Circles" was released.
 The Greatest Mistake of My Life was released on 16 April 2021.
 It was elected by Loudwire as the 7th best rock/metal album of 2021, and the 5th best rock/metal album of 2021 by Kerrang.

+On 8 June 2022, the band released a new single "Aching Longing", and announced a split EP with Alpha Wolf entitled The Lost & the Longing, set to be released on 15 August 2022 via SharpTone and Greyscale Records.
+On 3 August 2022, the band released their second single "Coffin" from the EP.